sanukag/ai-maintenance-assistant/docs/containerisation.md

 - the SQLite database;
 - managed copies of ingested documents;
 - queued and failed uploads retained for recovery or retry;
-- extracted chunks and stored vectors; and
+- extracted chunks and stored vectors;
-- complete conversation and citation history.
+- complete conversation and citation history;
+- encrypted external credentials; and
+- the owner-readable credential-encryption key.

 The separate `qdrant-data` volume contains the rebuildable HNSW index.
 SQLite keeps the authoritative vector copy, so losing only the Qdrant volume does not